OpenVisualCloud/Smart-City-Sample/deployment/kubernetes/README.md

 ---

-### Multiple office SCOPE support
+### Multiple Office Start/Stop

-The sample supposes dynamic office starting/stopping, if you configure the sample to run multiple offices (NOFFICES>1).
-You can selectively start and stop each office, as follows:
+The sample supposes dynamic office starting/stopping.
+You can selectively start and stop any office, as follows:

 ```
 cmake -DNOFFICES=2 ..